cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 All values are encoded in hexadecimal strings.
 The configuration information includes the (OPRF, Hash, KSF, KDF, MAC, Group, Context) tuple, where the Group matches that which is used in the OPRF.
-These test vectors were generated using draft-21 of {{OPRF}}.
+These test vectors were generated using
+{{RFC9497}}.
 The KSF used for each test vector is the identity function (denoted Identity), which returns as output the input message supplied to the function without any modification, i.e., msg = Stretch(msg).